Ravanger101/TurnipGuy30/README.md

 <h1 align="center">:atom: Hi, I'm TurnipGuy30! :electron:</h1>
 <h3 align="center">I'm a Yr.
-9 student using GitHub for assessments, and everything else!</h3>
+9 student using GitHub for assessments, and a few other things!</h3>

 <p align="center">
 	<a href="https://github.com/XPaVilion">#XPaVilion._.Prado</a> x